ghostsnglitter/Game-Dev-Library/2_PreProduction.md

 <a name="elements-levels-and-objectives"></a>
 #### Levels And Objectives
 Provide and overview of the different levels, their objectives, and list level-specific gameplay mechanics.
 This is only an outline, the details for individual levels should be in a seperate document created during Production.

-<a name="modular-approach"></a>
-### 2.3 Modular Approach

-XXX

-<a name="iteration"></a>
-### 2.4 Prototyping

-Prototyping your game means creating a working model of the Game Concept in order to test its feasibility, functionality, and fun factor.
-It's an essential step in game development that allows developers to experiment with different mechanics, gameplay systems, and visual styles before committing to a full-scale production.
-Prototyping allows developers to test their game ideas quickly and cheaply, identify potential problems, and make changes to refine the core mechanics and gameplay systems.
-It's an iterative process that can help developers make better design decisions and create a more polished and enjoyable final product.

-Prototyping is an essential step in game development that helps you test and refine the core mechanics and gameplay systems of your game idea.
-By following these steps, you can create a prototype that accurately reflects your game's vision:
-1. Define the *Core Gameplay Mechanics*: Before you start prototyping your game, it's important to define the core gameplay mechanics that you want to test.
-This will help you stay focused and ensure that your prototype is effective in assessing the feasibility of your game idea.
-Write down the core mechanics, including how they work and how they interact with one another.
-2. Create a *Paper Prototype*: A paper prototype is a low-cost way to quickly iterate on game mechanics and gameplay systems.
-Draw out the game board or level on paper and create pieces to represent the player and other game objects.
-Playtest the paper prototype to see if the core mechanics are engaging and fun.
-4. Create a *Digital Prototype*: Once you have a solid paper prototype, it's time to create a digital prototype using your chosen game engine or prototyping tool.
-Create a simple level or game board and add the core mechanics from your paper prototype.
-Test the prototype with friends or colleagues to get feedback on gameplay and functionality.
-5. *Iterate* and Refine: Use feedback from playtests to refine the core mechanics and gameplay systems.
-Make changes to the digital prototype and test it again.
-Iterate as many times as necessary until you have a solid prototype that accurately reflects your game's vision.
-6. Add *Visuals and Audio*: Once the gameplay systems are refined and working well, it's time to add visuals and audio to the prototype.
-This will give you a sense of how the game will look and sound, and will help you decide on the art style and audio direction for the final game.
-7. *Test* and Iterate Again: Once you have a working prototype with visuals and audio, test it again with a wider group of people.
-Use feedback to refine the game and iterate until you have a prototype that accurately reflects your game's vision and is fun to play.